1997mahadi/dbt-dlt-ingestion-pipeline/README.md

-# DBT-DLT Ingestion Pipeline
+# dbt-dlt-ingestion-pipeline

 ## 📍 Overview

-Welcome to the dbt-DLT Ingestion Pipeline project!
-This project leverages dlt (Data Loading Tool) to provide a robust and scalable data ingestion pipeline. dlt simplifies the process of loading data from various sources into data warehouses, making it ideal for Python developers and data engineers.

-The primary objective of this project is to streamline the ingestion, transformation, and analysis of cryptocurrency trading data using dbt (data build tool) and DuckDB.
-By leveraging dbt, we aim to provide a robust and scalable ETL (Extract, Transform, Load) pipeline that ensures data quality and consistency across your analytical workflows.
+The dbt-dlt ingestion pipeline project uses dlt (data loading tool) to create a scalable pipeline for loading data into data warehouses.
+The primary goal is to streamline the ingestion, transformation, and analysis of cryptocurrency trading data using dbt and DuckDB, focusing on data quality and consistency.
+This project specifically targets cryptocurrency trading data from Alpaca.

-This project specifically focuses on ingesting and analyzing cryptocurrency trading data from Alpaca.
-The data includes detailed trading information such as open, high, low, close prices, and volume for various cryptocurrency trading pairs.

 ![Diagram](images/diagram5.png)